technative-mcs/rapid7-improvementIt-nixos/README.md

 find /nix/store -name "*ir_agent*"
 ```

-There will be many results but you need the first one, which looks like this:
+There will be many results but you need the first one, which could looks like this:
 ```
 /nix/store/ax8gh1qz2cxh6kf4bcqx9y45fhdl0aad-rapid7-insight-agent-4.0.18.46/opt/rapid7/ir_agent
 ```